mozilla-services/tecken/docs/redis.rst

 In 2014, `Ted calculated`_ that we need approximately 35GB storage to have a 99% cache hit ratio of all symbols that Socorro needs when symbolicating.
-In ``tecken`` we don't store downloaded symbol files, but instead we store a minor subset of the downloaded files so `by estimates`_ we only store 20% of that weight.
+In Tecken we don't store downloaded symbol files, but instead we store a minor subset of the downloaded files so `by estimates`_ we only store 20% of that weight.
 In conclusion, to maintain a 99% cache hit ratio we need 6GB and 2GB for a 95% cache hit ratio.